cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

  is meant to provide (e.g., Flibble only allows parties with an authorization key to change data it stores).

-#### Distributed tracing:
+##### General Goals:

-Jaeger allows tracing the flow of requests and understanding how they propagate through various services in a microservice architecture.
+* Distributed tracing: Jaeger allows tracing the flow of requests and understanding how they propagate through various services in a microservice architecture.

-#### Monitoring:
-Jaeger aids in monitoring performance of individual services and the overall system by providing insights into the response times, latency and dependencies between services.
+* Monitoring: Jaeger aids in monitoring performance of individual services and the overall system by providing insights into the response times, latency and dependencies between services.
 Jaeger simplifies the process of debugging and optimizing performance.

-#### Root cause analysis:
-Jaeger assists in identifying the performance bottlenecks in distributed systems.
+Root cause analysis: Jaeger assists in identifying the performance bottlenecks in distributed systems.

-#### Scalability:
-Jaeger has high scalability to handle tracing in large and complex microservices.
+* Scalability: Jaeger has high scalability to handle tracing in large and complex microservices.

-#### Compatibility:
-Jaeger is designed to support openTracing, open Telemetry, and multiple storage backends including two NoSQL databases, Cassandra and Elasticsearch.
+Compatibility: Jaeger is designed to support openTracing, open Telemetry, and multiple storage backends including two NoSQL databases, Cassandra and Elasticsearch.

-#### Web UI:
-Implemented in Javascript to handle large volumes of data and display traces with thousands of spans.
+* Web UI: Implemented in Javascript to handle large volumes of data and display traces with thousands of spans.

-#### Maintain Security:
-Jaeger includes security features like data encryption in transit and at rest to protect trace data.
-Integration: Ensure user-friendliness and acceptance by integrating seamlessly with operational workflows and development tools.
 Sampling Strategies: To control the amount of trace data that is gathered and kept, offer customizable sampling techniques.

+##### Security Goals:

+* Maintain Security: Jaeger includes security features like data encryption in transit and at rest to protect trace data.
+* Integration: Ensure user-friendliness and acceptance by integrating seamlessly with operational workflows and development tools.

 ### Non-goals